-‘Enough is enough’: Mariners, Sounders join teams refusing to play to protest police shooting of Jacob Blake
+‘Enough is enough’: Seattle Mariners, Sounders join teams refusing to play to protest police shooting of Jacob Blake

 The Mariners, in a unanimous vote, refused to play their scheduled game Wednesday night in San Diego.
 The Mariners have 11 Black players on their 40-man roster, more than any team in Major League Baseball.

-“There are serious issues in this country,” the Mariners’ Dee Gordon wrote on Twitter.
+“There are serious issues in this country,” the Mariners’ Dee Gordon tweeted.
 “For me, and for many of my teammates, the injustices, violence, death and systemic racism is deeply personal.
 This is impacting not only my community, but very directly my family and friends. …

 “Instead of watching us, we hope people will focus on the things more important than sports that are happening.”